-We found our way to Independence, Kansas – stopped for Happy Hour at Sonic – but had a heck of a time trying to find the Ingalls’ homestead.
-We finally stopped at a mini-mart to ask for directions.
-If I remember right, from the books, Laura used to talk about Pa going in to town and being gone overnight and I now understand why, as the homestead is about 13 miles outside of Independence, definitely rural!
+We found our way to Independence, Kansas – stopped for Happy Hour at Sonic – and then spent a bit too much time driving in circles trying to find our way to the Ingalls’ homestead.
+Giving up, we stopped at a mini-mart to ask for directions.
+If I remember correctly, from the books, Laura used to write about Pa going in to town and being gone overnight.
+I now understand why, as the homestead is about 13 miles outside of Independence.
+It is definitely rural!

-The site of the Ingalls homestead, which Laura wrote about in her book, “Little House on the Prairie,” is the homestead Charles and Caroline Ingalls – with Laura and Mary – settled in 1870.
+The site of the Ingalls homestead in Independence, which Laura wrote about in her book, “Little House on the Prairie,” is the homestead Charles and Caroline Ingalls – with Laura and Mary – settled in 1870.
 The local historical society built a replica cabin on the property and the well that Charles dug was still there.